 Mr. Powell was recognized by The Best Lawyers in America® in 2023 for Patent Law.
 He was recognized as a 2014, 2015 and 2016 North Carolina "Rising Star" for Intellectual Property Law by Super Lawyers magazine.
-He was named one of the “Triad’s 40 Leaders Under Forty” in 2018 by the Triad Business Journal.
-In 2011, Mr. Powell received the Individual Pro Bono Award from the Intellectual Property Section of the North Carolina Bar Association.
+Mr. Powell was named one of the “Triad’s 40 Leaders Under Forty” in 2018 by the Triad Business Journal.
+In 2011, he received the Individual Pro Bono Award from the Intellectual Property Section of the North Carolina Bar Association.

 Assist leading tobacco company in patent preparation and prosecution in the nanotechnology, industrial production processes, plant genetics and packaging technologies.

 Provide a wide range of intellectual property services to Krispy Kreme Doughnuts, Inc., an international doughnut company.